ARAS Abuse Prevention Program

 - Assist service providers with policies to ensure the rights of older people are upheld.

-"The Department for Families and Communities has contributed funds toards this Program."
+"The South Australian Government Department for Communities and Social Inclusion has contributed funds towards the Elder Abuse Prevention Program."